 What is Vendor Consolidation?

 Spend less time managing vendors, negotiate better terms, and increase your buying power all through vendor consolidation.
 Very simply, vendor consolidation involves lowering the number of vendors from which your company buys.
-Rather than spreading out your spend across a large number of vendors, you focus your buying power on a limited number of select vendors.
+Rather than spreading out your spending across a large number of vendors, you focus your buying power on a limited number of select vendors.

 Benefits of Vendor Consolidation